David Johnson (footballer, born 1951): 1975–76 season

-Johnson was an Ipswich Town Hall of Fame 2016 inductee.
+Johnson was later inducted into the Ipswich Town Hall of Fame in 2016.

 Liverpool

 Aged 24, Johnson joined Bob Paisley's Liverpool on 12 August 1976, viewed as a long term John Toshack replacement.
 The fee was a then club record £200,000.
 In Johnson's first Liverpool season he was a frequent substitute, vying with the established Toshack and the young David Fairclough to partner Kevin Keegan.
-Johnson debuted for Liverpool on the 21 August 1976 league season opening, 1–0 home win over Norwich.
-He scored his first Liverpool goal a week later on the 28th, losing 2-1 at Birmingham City.
+On 21 August, the opening day of the season, Johnson made his debut for Liverpool in a 1–0 home win over Norwich.
+He scored his first Liverpool goal a week later on 28 August, losing 2–1 at Birmingham City.

 Liverpool chased an unprecedented treble of League championship, FA Cup and European Cup as that season ended.
 Johnson picked up his first major domestic honour with the 1976–77 Football League First Division title.
-He partnered Keegan in the Wembley 1977 FA Cup Final, 2-1 loss to Manchester United.
-Johnson made little impact before second half substitution by Ian Callaghan.
-For the Rome 1977 European Cup Final 3-1 win over Borussia Mönchengladbach four days later, Paisley started the team that had ended the FA Cup Final.
-Johnson was unused from the bench.
-He subbed on in both legs of the 1977 UEFA Super Cup versus Keegan's new club, Hamburger SV.
-Liverpool drew 0-0 away and won 6-0 at home.
+He partnered Keegan in the 1977 FA Cup final, in a 2–1 loss to Manchester United at Wembley Stadium.
+Johnson made little impact before being substituted in the second half by Ian Callaghan.
+For the 1977 European Cup final four days later, Paisley started the team that had ended the FA Cup final, resulting in a 3–1 win over Borussia Mönchengladbach, Johnson was unused from the bench.
+He subbed on in both legs of the 1977 European Super Cup against Keegan's new club, Hamburger SV.
+Liverpool drew 0–0 away and won 6–0 at home.

 Johnson was again largely a squad player for most of his second Liverpool season, due to a combination of injuries and the immediate success of Kenny Dalglish who had replaced Keegan.
-In April though, Johnson headed a 1977-78 European Cup semi-final 1st leg equaliser in losing 2-1 at Mönchengladbach.
-Liverpool progressed 4-2 on aggregate.
+In April though, Johnson headed a European Cup semi-final first leg equaliser in losing 2–1 at Mönchengladbach.
+Liverpool progressed 4–2 on aggregate.